aivanov-noveo/redspher-test/README.md

 Run `npm start` to start the application (by default it will be on the port **4000**).

-If p.3 was successful you will see an output similar to this one:
+If the start was successful you will see an output similar to this one:

 ```shell
 Compiled successfully!